osulpis/academic-kickstart/content/home/slider.md

   cta_icon = "youtube"

 [[item]]
-  title = "We're going at sea!"
+  title = "We're going to sea!"
   content = "Funding received from a NWO-XS Grant to sample and explore deep-sea sediments and microbial fauna in an upcoming cruise." align = "left"  # Choose `center`, `left`, or `right`.